 MEDICAL VOLUNTEER REGISTRATION INSTRUCTIONS

-- Find and select “Marin County” Do not select "California Health Corps - COVID-19" if you wish to volunteer locally.
+- Do not select "CA Health Corps” or “CALMAT" if you wish to volunteer locally.

-- Once you are registered, you will be contacted to confirm your application and complete the volunteer onboarding paperwork.
+- Once you are registered, you will be contacted via the DHV system to confirm your application and will be provided instructions on completing County of Marin volunteer onboarding paperwork via DocuSign.
+This will take approximately 30 minutes to complete.

 MEDICAL VOLUNTEER PROGRAM SUMMARY